angrybacon/doomsday-wiki/markdown/chapters/meandeck/basics.md

 your two mana draw spells but have an additional, useable cantrip in hand then you can construct what is known as a *double cantrip* pile.
 You use the first cantrip to draw the LED.
 Cast it and in response to the second cantrip, *crack* the LED for {U}{U}{U}.
-This will then allow you to draw into the two mana draw spell and cast it to draw into Oracle and the LP required for the second {U}.
+This will then allow you to draw into the draw spell and cast it to draw into Oracle and the LP required to cast it.

-In one of those examples above we have included a suggestion where you can include protection slots within the pile.
-If you have the available mana it may help you against opponents who are either trying to slow roll their permission spells or who are holding something like :card[Stifle] up.
+In one of those examples above we have included a suggestion where you can include protection within the pile.
+If you have the available mana it may help you against opponents who are either trying to slow roll their permission spells or who are holding something like :card[Stifle].

 ## Consider Piles